 Search the full-text of millions of books.
 Use as a "discovery" tool to find books on your topic.
 Books in the public domain (generally, pre-1923) are available full-text.
 Newer books offer limited viewing--from many pages to nothing.Note: This is just for books (and some magazines).
 To find scholarly articles, use Google Scholar.

 Google Scholar finds scholarly articles, books, papers, etc. Note: This link identifies you as a Cal U person to Google Scholar.
 This give you access to items that are full-text through the Library.
 Look for the "Full-Text @ Cal U" links.

 A full-text archive of over 1,700 of the best scholarly journals in the social sciences, humanities, mathematics, life sciences, etc. Full-text is available from the first issue, but usually does not include the most recent 2-5 years.
 Note: A very small number of journals now include current content.

-Find biographical information on people from throughout history, around the world, and across all disciplines and subject areas.
+Find biographical information on people throughout history, from around the world, and across all disciplines and subject areas.
 Information comes from a number of reference resources and journals.
-Note: Formerly called "Biography Resource Center."
 (Gale)

 ERIC is one of the standard databases for education research (and useful for communication studies and psychology research).
 ERIC covers two types of materials: documents [reports, papers, book chapters, etc.] and journal articles.
 (EBSCO)